Kivt/crypto_exchange/README.md

 # Crypto exchange

 Crypto Exchange is a web application for viewing cryptocurrency prices, exchanging currencies, and tracking exchange history.
 Built with Vue.js and Vite, it provides a user-friendly interface for real-time price updates and seamless currency conversion.
+All price data is sourced from the CoinGecko API.

 ## Features
-- View live cryptocurrency prices
+- View live cryptocurrency prices (powered by CoinGecko)
 - Exchange between supported currencies
 - Track your exchange history
 - Responsive and modern UI